exercism/docs/anatomy/tracks/concept-exercises.md

 - `Lucian's Luscious Lasagna`
 - `Calculator Conundrum`

-Bad examples of names:
+Disallowed names:

-- `Booleans`: should not be named after a concept
+- `Booleans`: uses a concept name, not a story name
 - `Exercise #1`: an exercise is not a story/theme

 When forking an exercise without major changes, use the original name when possible.